sql-machine-learning/elasticdl/docs/designs/high_level_api.md

 INTO my_trained_model;
 ```

-Please be aware that to minimize the syntax extension, SQLFlow doesn't allow users to specify a directory of models; instead, users can only use pre-built models -- `regressor.DNN` in the above example.
+Please be aware that to minimize the syntax extension, SQLFlow doesn't
+allow users to specify a directory of models; instead, users can only
+use pre-built models -- `regressor.DNN` in the above example.

-SQLFlow is a gRPC server that takes the above SQL statement and translates it into a Python program known as a *submitter*.
-It is the responsibility of the submitter to call `kubectl` to launch an ElasticDL job on a Kubernetes cluster.
+SQLFlow is a gRPC server that takes the above SQL statement and translates
+it into a Python program known as a *submitter*.
+It is the responsibility
+of the submitter to call `kubectl` to launch an ElasticDL job on
+a Kubernetes cluster.

-SQLFlow often runs in Docker containers, and it is usually intractable to build a Docker image from within a Docker container, so the submitter requires a pre-built Docker image containing (1) `/model_zoo`, (2) ElasticDL, (3) dependencies of ElasticDL.
-The class `regressor.DNN` is a class defined in some Python source files in `/model_zoo`.
+SQLFlow often runs in Docker containers, and it is usually intractable
+to build a Docker image from within a Docker container, so the submitter
+requires a pre-built Docker image containing (1) `/model_zoo`,
+(2) ElasticDL, (3) dependenciesof ElasticDL.
+The class `regressor.DNN` is a class defined in some
+Python source files in `/model_zoo`.

-The submitter might file the statement `SELECT name, role, salary FROM employee` to the SQL engine, pull the result, convert the result into one or more RecordIO files whose each record is a serialization of the `tf.Example` protobuf message.
-So, the input function used by ElasticDL to parse the strings for `DNNClassifer.class` could be standardized one, say, `sqlflow.elasticdl_input_function`.
+The submitter might file the statement
+`SELECT name, role, salary FROM employee` to
+the SQL engine, pull the result, convert the result into one or
+more RecordIOfiles whose each record is a serialization of the
+`tf.Example` protobuf message.
+So, the input function used by
+ElasticDL to parse the strings for `DNNClassifer.class` could be
+standardized one, say, `sqlflow.elasticdl_input_function`.

-To predict using a pre-trained model and to write the results into a column of a table, we can do
+To predict using a pre-trained model and to write the results
+into a column of a table, we can do

 ```sql
 SELECT name, role FROM testdata